Handover2AI/AzureFileshareCleanup_AccessKey/README.md

-# Azure File Share Daily Cleanup Runbook
+# Azure File Share Cleanup Runbook

 ## 📖 Overview
-This repository contains a PowerShell runbook script for **daily maintenance of Azure File Shares**.
+This repository contains a PowerShell runbook script for **scheduled maintenance of Azure File Shares**.</br>
-It is designed to run inside an **Azure Automation Account** using its **system-assigned managed identity**.
+It is designed to run inside an **Azure Automation Account** using its **system-assigned managed identity**.</br>
+<Mark> The script uses storage account **access keys** to retrieve and delete files.</Mark>
+  > Alternatively, use [AzureFileshareCleanup_REST API](https://github.com/Handover2AI/AzureFileshareCleanup_REST-API) script that utilizes an OAuth bearer token for REST API calls instead of using storage account access keys

 ### Features
 - Connects to Azure using managed identity